Kong/docs.konghq.com/app/_hub/kong-inc/aws-lambda/index.md

       required: false
       default: "`true`"
       description: |
-        An optional value that defines whether very large bodies (that are buffered to disk) should be sent by Kong.
-Note that sending very large bodies will have an impact on the system memory.
+        An optional value that defines whether Kong should send large bodies that are buffered to disk.
+To define the threshold for the body size, use [client_body_buffer_size](https://docs.konghq.com/latest/configuration/#client_body_buffer_size) property.
+Note that sending large bodies will have an impact on system memory.

   extra: |
     **Reminder**: curl by default sends payloads with an